SLAVICMIKE/StockMarketProject/README.md

 - Alphabet Inc Class A
 - Apple Inc

 This access has been achieved through the Google Finance function and Google Sheets scripting features.
-Additionally, current and historical stock market data of these companies has been retrieved from Google Finance and Yahoo Finance websites, accelerating the analysis and decision-making processes.
+Additionally, current and historical stock market data of these companies has been retrieved from Google Finance websites, accelerating the analysis and decision-making processes.

 ## Technologies Used